CertHE Contemporary Dance - Northern School of Contemporary Dance

 Assessment evidence is collected through:

-• Continuous and summative assessments in technique modules, creative and performance modules
+• Continuous and summative assessments in dance practices, creative and performance modules

 • Assessed rehearsal processes